no00ne/CS305-2025Spring-FinalProject/README.md

 <img src="Functionality_Relationship.jpg" alt="Description" width="700"/>

-<p><em>Figure 3: Relationship between different functionalities.</em></p>
+<p><em>Figure 3: How different functionalities interact.</em></p>

 </div>

 Figure 3 shows the relationship between different functionalities.
-In the following, we introduce each functionalities in detail.
+Each core component of the system is described below.

 -----

 ### Part 1: Peer Initialization

-When a new peer join the blockchain network, it must
+Upon joining the network, a peer:

-* configure its `IP address`, `port`, and `gossip fanout`, and
+* configures its `IP address`, `port`, and `gossip fanout`, and

-* decide whether to act as a `normal` or `malicious`, `lightweight` or `full`, `NATed` or `non-NATed` peer.
+* Chooses its role: `normal` or `malicious`, `lightweight` or `full`, `NATed` or `non-NATed`.

-After that, the peer can

-* create a `TCP socket` to receive incoming messages.
+* Initializes a TCP socket to receive incoming messages.

-**Tips:**
+**Key Terms:**
 * `gossip fanout`: In blockchains, peers usually adopt the gossip protocol while broadcasting blocks and transactions.
 That is, each peer sends blocks or transactions to a random subset instead of all of its known peers.
-This can reduce redundant messages in the network. `gossip fanout` indicates the number of target peers while broadcasting blocks and transactions.
+This can reduce redundant messages in the network.
+Here, `gossip fanout` indicates the number of target peers while broadcasting blocks and transactions.
 * `normal` or `malicious` peer: A normal peer always generates correct transactions and blocks.
 Instead, a malicious peer can generate incorrect transactions and blocks (e.g., with the wrong block ID).
 * `lightweight` or `full` peer: In the introduction, we introduce that all peers verify the block and store a copy of the blockchain, which is called full peers.
 However, in practice, there are some resource-limited devices (e.g., mobile phones and laptops), which do not have enough computing and storage capacities to verify and store all blocks.
-To solve this issue, Ethereum allows peers to act as lighweight peers, which do not verify blocks adn store all blocks.
+To solve this issue, Ethereum allows peers to act as lightweight peers, which do not verify blocks and store all blocks.
 Instead, lightweight peers store the header of blocks without transactions.
 * `NATed` or `non-NATed` peer: This project considers network address translation (NAT).
 A NATed peer is generally located in a local network and cannot interact directly with peers outside the local network.
 Instead, non-NATed peers in the local network act as NAT routers or relaying peers between NATed peers and peers outside the local network.
-Typically, while forwarding external messages to a peer in a local network, a relaying peer must find the destination peer’s IP address in the local network based on the NAT translation table.
+Typically, when forwarding external messages to a peer in a local network, a relaying peer must find the destination peer's IP address in the local network based on the NAT translation table.
 Here, to reduce the complexity, we only simulate the logic of NAT and ignore the NAT translation table; that is, a NATed peer has only one IP address across the network.

 -----

 ### Part 2: Peer Discovery

 After creating the TCP socket, the peer informs known peers of its existence in order to exchange data.
-To do so, the peer must acquire some peers' IP addresses and ports before joining the network.
-Moreover, the peer periodically check if the known peers are alive.
+To do so, a peer must acquire some peers' IP addresses and ports before joining the network.

+Moreover, a peer needs to periodically check if the known peers are alive.

 The procedure of peer discovery is as follows:

 * Say `hello` to its known peers while joining the network.

-* When receiving `hello` message, check if the sender is known.
+* When receiving a `hello` message, check if the sender is known.
 If not, add the sender to the list of known peers.
 * Periodically send `ping` messages to all known peers and wait for their replies, i.e., `pong` messages.
 * When receiving `pong` messages, update the state of known peers.
 Moreover, calculate the time difference between sending `ping` messages and receiving `pong` messages, which is the transmission latency between peers.
 * Remove unresponsive peers if no `pong` messages are received before the timeout.

 ------

 ### Part 3: Block and Transaction Generation and Verification

-After initializing the peer and find the known peers, the full peer starts generating and verifying transactions and blocks.
-In this project, each full peer periodically generate one transaction and broadcast it to other full peers for verification.
+After initializing a peer and finding the known peers, a full peer starts generating and verifying transactions and blocks.
+In this project, each full peer periodically generates one transaction and broadcasts it to other full peers for verification.

 A transaction is valid if the transaction ID is correct.
-These transactions are also stored in the peer's local transaction pool `tx_pool`.
+These transactions are also stored in the peer's local transaction pool, `tx_pool`.

 Since we only focus on transaction and block exchange in the blockchain P2P network, we simplify block generation here.
 Instead of selecting a block generator to generate a block, in each block period, each peer packages transactions in their `tx_pool` into a block independently and broadcasts it to other peers for verification.
 A block is valid if the `block ID` is correct.

-The procedure of transaction and block generation and verification is as follows:
+The procedure for transaction/block generation and verification is as follows:

 * Synchronize the latest blockchain from known peers while joining the network in order to link new blocks to the latest blockchain.
 * Start generating transactions.
 * Broadcast the transactions to known peers for verification.
 * Add the valid transactions to the local `tx_pool`.
 * Package the transactions in the local `tx_pool` into a new block.
 * Broadcast the block to known peers for verification.
 * Add the valid block to the local blockchain.

 **Tips:**